Samsung/tizen-docs/docs/application/web/get-started/overview.md

 ## Richness on your Web applications

 After you create your first Tizen Web application, you can create additional common functionalities, which work on all your Web applications.
-To create them, you can use the web-native languages, such as HTML5, CSS, and JavaScript.
+To create them, you can use languages, such as HTML5, CSS, and JavaScript.

 -   [Web Application Addon](addon/first-addon.md)